ScarletPachydermDev/SelfSteam/README.md

 - [x] Retrieve game or app artwork from [SteamGridDB](https://www.steamgriddb.com/) vast community database (you'll need to provide your own API key)
 - [x] Install other game launchers and apps
 - [x] Upload retro games roms and SS will take care of looking for artwork and adding Steam shortcut
-- [x] Upload .isos, keys and firmware files from SS to add more modern console games.
+- [x] Upload .isos, keys and firmware files from SS for modern console games.
 - [x] Add/edit your non Steam shortcuts
 - [x] Web UI running from your Steam Deck / Steam Machine in game mode, desktop mode is only needed to install app
 - [x] Screen code authentication